obj51/silenthash/README.md

 #SILENTHASH aka SILENT-HASH (NFC based _but_not_only_ cryptocurrency multiwallet)

-silenthash - the code name during product development process and implementation on infrustructure of our " telco and financial partners "
+silenthash - the code name of our service during product development process and implementation on infrustructure of our " telco and financial partners "

 Brief idea: